Skip to main content

 It's important to be honest with your insurer about the events and circumstances when lodging a claim.

 The General Insurance Code of Practice sets out what insurers should do to handle claims.
-If they do not meet these standards you can complain to the insurer.
+If they don't meet these standards you can complain to the insurer.

 If you can't reach an agreement, contact the Australian Financial Complaints Authority (AFCA) to make a complaint and get free, independent dispute resolution.